Friqhers/UpscalerSwitcherDocs/README.md

 # UpscalerSwitcher Plugin for Unreal Engine

-The `UpscalerSwitcher` module is a plugin for Unreal Engine that allows dynamic switching between different upscaling methods such as FSR and DLSS.
+The `UpscalerSwitcher` is a plugin for Unreal Engine that allows dynamic switching between different upscaling methods such as FSR and DLSS.

 ## Features